Welcome to the Addingwell Documentation

 To go even further and take full advantage of server-side tracking, the Addingwell solution offers you 3 additional benefits:

-• Monitoring your production data through your workspace to easily understand the events received and sent by your server to your various providers, and to correct any issues related to your implementation.
+- Monitoring your production data through your container to easily understand the events received and sent by your server to your various providers, and to correct any issues related to your implementation.

 Client-Side Tracking and Server-Side Tracking: How They Work